evanharmon/in-mono/headspace/kubernetes/kubernetes-storage-persistent-volume-claims.md

 - bound to a single persistent volume
 - sets access modes, storageClass, name
 - supports selection of specific named persistent volumes
+- `volumeName` can be specified to ensure a pvc uses a specific PV

 ## Limitations